BhattSoham/RISCV-HDP/week2/README.md

 ```
 ***SPIKE simulation and debug:***

 SPIKE is a functional RISC-V ISA C++ sofware simulator.
+Spike is a debugger too, it can be invoked to debug an assembly code, just like any high-level language debugger.
+We can add breakpoints in terms of memory addresses reported in the leftmost column of the ASM code.
 To see the same output as gcc compiler using the SPIKE simulator, we will use the following command:
 ```
 spike pk sum.o
 ```